-A National 4×4 Trial is based upon the ability of Competitors to drive their vehicles over difficult terrain, including hill climbs, mud bogs, up steep hills, over rocks, along banks and a timed section.
-Over 50+ teams in a variety of vehicle classes, from standard production to highly modified vehicles all drive over the same obstacles.
+The NZ 4×4 Trials challenges Competitors to drive their vehicles over difficult terrain, including hill climbs, mud bogs, up steep hills, over rocks, along banks and at speed.

 Open to the public and spectator friendly, the NZ National 4×4 Trials Series comprises of one-day events hosted by NZFWDA affiliated Clubs around the country.
 Each Season thousands of spectators, team supporters and competitors attend the Events – held between Labour Weekend and Easter Weekend.

 Each event has an Overall winner and Class winner for the day.
 These points go to make up the Overall and Class winners for the different Zones and National placings at the end of the season.

 Management of the rules is undertaken by the Competition Committee on behalf of the NZFWDA.
 To be eligible to enter the Series you must be a member of an affiliated 4×4 Club of the New Zealand Four Wheel Drive Association.
 Both Driver and Co-Driver are required to hold a current drivers licence and competition licence.

 The course is made up of a minimum of 28 short obstacles – Blue Pegs mark the start and end points of the obstacle, and the boundaries of the obstacle are indicated by Red Pegs (on the right) and Yellow Pegs (on the left).

 The start pegs are worth 100 penalty points.
 The centre of the leading wheel hub must pass the graded pegs to get less penalty points, or it goes back to the one prior.
 Vehicles must not flatten, straddle pegs or run over boundary pegs if on a graded obstacle, However, if on a non-graded obstacle, they may do so but each peg squashed shall be worth 20 penalty points.
 Getting through the end blue pegs gives Zero penalty points.
 The winner on the day is the Team with the lowest score.